yenargy/tokengaze/README.md

 bun install
 ```

-Setup environment variables.
+Setup local environment variables.
 See `.env.example` for the required variables.

 ## Running the project
 Once installed, run the development server with: